apache/bigtop/bigtop-packages/src/charm/hive/layer-hive/README.md

 This charm requires Juju 2.0 or greater.
 If Juju is not yet set up, please follow the [getting-started][] instructions prior to deploying this charm.

-This charm is intended to be deployed via one of the [apache bigtop bundles][].
+This charm is intended to be deployed via one of the [bigtop hadoop bundles][].
 For example:

     juju deploy hadoop-processing